 This is Filipino Barbeque Pork Skewers.
 Every part of the world has their own technique for barbecued meat.
 The same is true in the Philippines, of course.
 Here you will find street vendors offering various meats and other delicacies served conveniently on skewers.
 This particular variation of BBQ pork is seasoned with some the common Filipino ingredients such as calamansi juice, soy sauce and lemon/lime soda.
 You don’t want to miss this tasty treat!
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 2 pounds of pork shoulder, trimmed and deboned